astronomer/airflow-guides/guides/airflow-great-expectations.md

 The `data_context_root_dir` should point to the `great_expectations` project directory generated when you created the project with the CLI.
 If using an in-memory `data_context_config`, a `DataContextConfig` must be defined, as in [this example](https://github.com/great-expectations/airflow-provider-great-expectations/blob/main/include/great_expectations/object_configs/example_data_context_config.py).

-A `checkpoint_name` references a checkpoint in the project `CheckpointStore` defined in the `DataContext` (which is often the `great_expectations/checkpoints/` path), so that a `checkpoint_name = "taxi.pass.chk"` would reference the file `great_expectations/checkpoints/taxi/pass/chk.yml`.
+A `checkpoint_name` references a checkpoint in the project `CheckpointStore` defined in the `DataContext` (which is often the `great_expectations/checkpoints/` path), so that `checkpoint_name = "taxi.pass.chk"` would reference the file `great_expectations/checkpoints/taxi/pass/chk.yml`.
 With a `checkpoint_name`, `checkpoint_kwargs` may be passed to the operator to specify additional, overwriting configurations.
 A `checkpoint_config` may be passed to the operator in place of a name, and can be defined like [this example](https://github.com/great-expectations/airflow-provider-great-expectations/blob/main/include/great_expectations/object_configs/example_checkpoint_config.py).

 For a full list of parameters, see the `GreatExpectationsOperator` [documentation](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsoperator).